The Last Wave: Production

 In an interview on the Criterion Collection DVD release, director Peter Weir explains that the film explores the question, "What if someone with a very pragmatic approach to life experienced a premonition?"
-Entered in the 6th Tehran International Film Festival in November 1977, the film won the Golden Ibex prize.

 Finance was provided by the Australian Film Commission ($120,000), the South Australian Film Corporation ($120,000), Janus Films (US$50,000) and United Artists ($350,000).
 US based writer Petru Popescu worked on the script.
 Weir considered two Australian actors to play the lead but eventually decided to go with Richard Chamberlain.
 Filming started 24 February 1977 and took place in Adelaide and Sydney.

 Reception and accolades

-The Last Wave was met with positive reviews from critics and audiences, earning an 87% approval rating on Rotten Tomatoes.
+The Last Wave was met with positive reviews from critics and audiences, earning a 78% approval rating on Rotten Tomatoes from 18 reviews.
 The film also holds an 85/100 on Metacritic.

-The Last Wave was released on DVD by the Criterion Collection as spine #142.
+The film was entered in the 6th Tehran International Film Festival in November 1977, and won the Golden Ibex prize.

+Release

 Box office

-The Last Wave was not as popular as Weir's 1975 film Picnic at Hanging Rock but still grossed $1,258,000 at the box office in Australia,.
+The Last Wave was not as popular as Weir's 1975 film Picnic at Hanging Rock, but still grossed $1,258,000 at the box office in Australia.

-United Artists decided not to release the film in the US but it was picked up by World Northal and distributed in the US as Black Rain.
+United Artists decided not to release the film in the US but it was picked up by World Northal for U.S. distribution.

+Home media

+In the United States and Canada, The Last Wave was released on DVD by the Criterion Collection as spine #142 and is available on their bespoke streaming service, The Criterion Channel.

+In Australia, The Last Wave was remastered and released onto DVD & Blu-ray by Umbrella Entertainment in September 2020 as the first film in the Sunburnt Screens collection.

+Umbrella later re-released the film onto 4K Blu-ray in September 2023.